KNX-IOT/KNX-IOT-Virtual/README.md

 ### Building the Pi Applications

-Obtain a clone of this repository using `git clone https://github.com/KNX-IOT/knx-iot-virtual`.
-If you see a login prompt, use your GitHub username and a personal access token with "repo" access scope.
+Obtain a clone of this repository using.

-Since personal access tokens are difficult to keep track of, you may want to tell git to remember the access tokens you use using `git config --global credential.helper store`.
-The credentials will be stored on the SD card in plaintext, within `~/.git-credentials`.

 Once you have obtained the repository, you must install the Python drivers for the Displayotron HAT, by running `./displayotron-install.sh` within